-18 years.
-More than 9 million patrons.
-Over 1.5 million children.
-2,600 artists.
+21 years.
+Nearly 9 million patrons.
+Over 1.6 million children.
 Plus 2 U.S. Presidents and His Holiness the Dalai Lama.

 NJPAC started in 1986 as just a grand plan, a belief voiced by then-Governor Thomas H. Kean that New Jersey deserved its own world-class performing arts center.
 Ultimately it was decided there was no better place for a Jersey arts center to take root than in Downtown Newark; a building that would not only host the world’s greatest performers, but also act as the catalyst for revitalizing the state’s largest city.